discoveryworks/readme-dot-lint/README.md

 ## Why do we use the `===` markdown syntax for h1s?
 Most people use the markdown `#` syntax for H1s.
 By using the less common, visually more distinctive `===` syntax, we'll often have an easier time distinguishing the meta (README.lint H1s) from the main content (H1s from the imported repo.)

+### But now we've got multiple `H1`s, which `markdownlint` dislikes.
+That sounds like a `markdownlint` problem, not an "us" problem.
+Multiple H1s have been valid since HTML5 was introduced in 2014.
+Get with the times, man.

 ---

 ## Process for implementing README.lint in other repos